archi-Doc/CrossChannel/README.md

 CrossChannel is a library for Publish–subscribe pattern.
 It's very easy to use.

-1. **Subscribe**: Open a channel to receive messages, specifying the delegate to be called.
+1. **Subscribe**: Open a channel to receive messages, specifying a delegate to be called.
 2. **Publish**: Send a message.
 The channel identifier is the type of message (and key and result if necessary).
 3. **Unsubscribe**: Close the channel.